bkataru-workshop/vdkio/README.md

    - RTMP
    - WebRTC

-2. Additional testing requirements:
+2. **Additional testing requirements**:
-   - Sample files for different codecs and formats
+   - Sample files for different codecs and formats to expand test coverage.
-   - Test streams with various codec combinations
+   - Test streams with various codec combinations to ensure compatibility and robustness.
-   - Infrastructure for automated testing
+   - Infrastructure for automated testing to streamline testing and ensure consistent validation.

 ### Acknowledgments